IsayIsee/routeros_hotspot_generator/README.md

 * Set a strong password for your admin account

-* Create (and upload) a SSL certificate to allow login with SSL
+* Create (and upload) a SSL certificate to allow login with SSL (not mandatory but recommended)

 * Create a Bridge interface and add the interfaces intended to be used for the Hotspot